ncc220/nccdn6/homework/assignment13/reflection.md

 What I instead found, was how little documentation open id has?
 At least for the c# library, I had no idea how to call it or anything.
-Just figuring out how to get github code into visual studio took me long enough and I'm not even sure I did it right anyway, since the tutorials I found were for older versions.
+Just figuring out how to get github code into visual studio took me long enough and I'm not even sure I did it right anyway, since the tutorials I found were for older versions. my next guess is that I need to mess with whatever nuget is.
+It's funny because I beat my head against getting no progress over these extra days you've added to the assignment, only on the final day to realize I could have just switched to another login service this entire time...

+From now on, I'm working with software that has spectacular documentation and plenty of help online.
+Sorry to have not done much of anything with this project.